 \section{Abstract}

-Images shared on social media help crisis managers in terms of gaining situational awareness and assessing incurred damages, among other response tasks.
-As the volume and velocity of such content are really high, therefore, real-time image classification became an urgent need in order to take a faster response.
+Images shared on social media help crisis managers gain situational awareness and assess incurred damages, among other response tasks.
+As the volume and velocity of such content are typically high, real-time image classification has become an urgent need for a faster disaster response.
 Recent advances in computer vision and deep neural networks have enabled the development of models for real-time image classification for a number of tasks, including detecting crisis incidents, filtering irrelevant images, classifying images into specific humanitarian categories, and assessing the severity of the damage.
-For developing real-time robust models, it is necessary to understand the capability of the publicly available pretrained models for these tasks.
-In the current state-of-art of crisis informatics, it is under-explored.
-In this study, we address such limitations.
-We investigate ten different architectures for four different tasks using the largest publicly available datasets for these tasks.
-We also explore the data augmentation, semi-supervised techniques, and a multitask setup.
+To develop robust real-time models, it is necessary to understand the capability of the publicly available pre-trained models for these tasks, which remains to be under-explored in the crisis informatics literature.
+In this study, we address such limitations by investigating ten different network architectures for four different tasks using the largest publicly available datasets for these tasks.
+We also explore various data augmentation strategies, semi-supervised techniques, and a multitask learning setup.
 In our extensive experiments, we achieve promising results.

-\keywords{Social Media Image Classification \and Crisis Informatics \and Humanitarian Tasks \and Disaster Response \and Real-time classification}
+\keywords{Social media image classification \and Crisis informatics \and Humanitarian tasks \and Disaster response \and Real-time classification}